Artshouldterrify/btpsem8/README.md

 This project aims to make a viable AI-generated image detection model using pre-trained CNNs and feature selection via metaheuristic algorithms.
 Images of each of the models mentioned in the report can be found in this drive: [drive link](https://drive.google.com/drive/folders/15lqHhL4YbiWINfZM3rOD8BLtQmXvcwmV?usp=sharing).

+The report (as a online viewable LaTeX file) can be found at: [overleaf link](https://www.overleaf.com/read/tbfyxbzydrwh#25913f).